Anxiety has really been beating my ass lately.

 The future is so bright and there is happiness waiting for me

 My anxiety makes me strong and I am thankful for everything it is teaching me

 My feelings are always temporary

-Find something that really speaks to you and write it down somewhere that you will see it.
-Put it on post it notes and stick it on your mirror and in your car.
+Find something that really speaks to you and writes it down somewhere that you will see it.
+Put it on post-it notes and stick it on your mirror and in your car.